usaid-cs/yesterday-i-learned/business.md

 ## Cash

-Low volatility, no [risk](https://www.reddit.com/r/stocks/comments/32kd0x/whether_youre_new_to_trading_or_notlean_on_these/.compact).
+Low volatility, no [risk](https://www.reddit.com/r/stocks/comments/32kd0x/whether_youre_new_to_trading_or_notlean_on_these/).
+Incomparable purchasing power.
 Never beats inflation.

+With cash, you aren't investing.

 ## Bonds

-Issued by the government, bonds have low volatility, low risk, and low return (but beats inflation).
+Issued by the government, bonds have low volatility, low risk, and low return.
+[Sometimes the return won't even be positive](https://www.ft.com/content/2ae4237a-2d3e-33dd-b9e0-120c4a93a29c).
-Bonds values do not correlate to stock market performance, so when the stock market is doing poorly, pick bonds.
+Bonds values do not correlate to stock market performance, so when the stock market is doing poorly, bonds might lose less than stocks do.

 ## Property

-Properties (e.g. houses that you don't live in) always beats inflation in the long term.
+Properties (e.g. houses that you don't live in) usually beat inflation in the long term.
 However, property are vulnerable to pricing bubbles.
 Property value is linked to to bonds value.

 In a bullish market, where you expect the price to go up, buy what you can, sooner rather than later.
 (Sounds obvious, right?
 If it's that easy to tell if the price will go up, then the price is always going to go up.)

-There is *always* a market for small houses.
-There will *always* be young people trying to start their first family.
+There is _always_ a market for small houses.
+There will _always_ be young people trying to start their first family.
 This makes small houses easier to sell, and also in greater demand.
 Wait, great demand?
 That means smaller houses will be more expensive than larger houses in terms of worth.

 [Shop around for agents.](https://www.realtor.com/advice/buy/what-every-first-time-home-buyer-needs-to-know/) You aren't just assessing the house.
 You are also assessing the person you trust to choose the house for you, with their rich set of sales data (note: **the more data a realtor has, the better they are as an agent**), expertise, and negotiating power.

 It is a misconception that you don't pay fees when you buy your first house.
 Not so.
 [You actually pay all the fees](https://youngandthrifty.ca/real-estate-agent-commissions-decoded/) because you aren't selling anything.
 "These fees are worked in the home’s total purchase price.
 The buyer is the one who will be paying off those extra thousands of dollars (plus interest) over the next 25 years."

 Don't get a mortgage from someone who knows your financials (i.e. your bank).
-They can and *will* convince you to buy something else to maximise their commission.
+They can and _will_ convince you to buy something else to maximise their commission.

+"The golden rule No.1 is never buy [a] new flat for investment ...
+Investment on used flats do not have problem of sharp depreciation because they have been depreciated when investors bought them ...
+However, [buying new flats] is consumption but not investment."

 ## Futures

 [Future contracts](https://en.wikipedia.org/wiki/Futures_contract) are obligations to buy or sell something on predetermined dates.
-So, if you think ("speculate") the price of oil will go up in a year (say from $10 to $100), you can always [buy oil now](https://www.nerdwallet.com/blog/investing/started-futures-trading/) (say at $20) to lock in that price.
+So, if you think ("speculate") the price of oil will go up in a year (say from $10 to $100), you can always [buy oil now](https://www.nerdwallet.com/blog/investing/started-futures-trading/) (say at \$20) to lock in that price.

 If you don't need oil, you can also sell your contract, which was locked in at a lower price (say $20), to someone else, who wants to buy it for a higher price (say $50) because the price of oil is even higher now (say $100).
 Now you earn $30 by selling a contract but not the oil.